 WiFi as a Service Architecture

-Enterprise software has moved primarily to a software as a service model.
-WiFi typically isn’t that simple because Wi-Fi architecture requires equipment to be delivered and installed onsite.
+Enterprise software has moved primarily to the software as a service model.
+WiFi typically isn’t that simple because Wi-Fi architecture requires equipment to be delivered and installed on-site.

 The complexity of design and support requires advanced engineering, so it’s not just like adding another license for a cloud-based product.
 However, we can simplify the experience.